-- Contacting the eligibility or certification office responsible for administering the case about any reports shared with QC prior to submitting completed cases to FNS. - Reviewing cases with the intent to mitigate or lower the error of a sampled OC case
+- Contacting the eligibility or certification worker responsible for administering the case selected for QC review.
+This also includes contacting any additional eligibility or certification staff who participated in the certification action under review - Contacting the eligibility or certification office responsible for administering the case about any reports shared with QC prior to submitting completed cases to FNS. - Reviewing cases with the intent to mitigate or lower the error of a sampled QC case